Learn more about guarantor personal loans

 What is a guarantor personal loan?

 By having a family member or friend act as a guarantor, they’re essentially co-signing the loan and agreeing to accept responsibility for the repayments if you default.
-A guarantor essentially acts as a type of security, making your personal loan less risky to the bank or lender.
+A guarantor basically acts as a type of security, making it less risky for your lender to loan you funds.